 7.6 Namib and Karoo

 Of the South African deserts, the Namib and the Karoo are also palaeotropical.
-Occasionally, Capensian flora elements already occur.
+Occasionally, Capensian floral elements already occur.
 The Namib extends along the coast of SW Africa.
-This coastal Namib, rich in fog, must be distinguished from the southern Namib in the transition area to the Karoo, which as an actual desert lies between the southern winter rainfall area and the northeastern summer rainfall area and can have two rainy seasons.
+This coastal Namib, rich in fog, must be distinguished from the southern Namib in the transition area to the Karoo, which as an actual desert lies between the southern winter rainfall area and the northeastern summer rainfall area and intermittandly can have two rainy seasons.

-The Karoo extends into the Orange Free State.
-The two rainy seasons favour the development of innumerable succulents, on rocky sites with the larger Euphorbia, Portulacaria and Cotyledon species as well as many small Crassulaceae and Mesembryanthemums on quartzite veins (◘ Fig. F-34).
-The wide areas are covered with dwarf shrubs (mainly compositae) (◘ Fig. F-35).
+The Karoo extends into the Oranje Free State.
+The two rainy seasons favour the development of innumerable succulents, on rocky sites with the larger Euphorbia, Portulacaria and Cotyledon species as well as many small Crassulaceae and Mesembryanthemum s.l. species on quartzite veins (◘ Fig. F-34).
+The wide areas are covered with dwarf shrubs (mainly Compositae) (◘ Fig. F-35).
 In the dry valleys woody plants are found, such as Acacia, Rhus, Euclea, Olea, Diospyros, but also Salix capensis.
 In the transition area of the Upper Karoo, the grassland of the summer rainfall area is already growing on deep fine-grained soils, while Karoo succulents are still found on the shallow rocky areas (◘ Fig. F-36).

 As an example of a biome of the zonobiome III and the subzonobiome of the fog deserts, the Namib on the coast of Southwest Africa will be discussed in more detail, because it differs strongly from the other deserts.
 Although it is a subtropical and extremely rainless desert, the coastal strip is characterized by high humidity with about 200 foggy days per year and low temperature fluctuations as in oceanic climate areas.

 The mean annual temperature (16 °C) on the Namibian coast is about 5K too cool for the latitude because of the cold Benguela Current.
-The quasi-stationary high-pressure area and the cold Benguela Current here, like the Humboldt Current on the Chilean coasts, cause a pronounced temperature inversion at about 600 to 1,000 m NN with the formation of a blanket of high fog at the inversion lower boundary (◘ Fig. F-37).
+The quasi-stationary high-pressure area and the cold Benguela Current here, like the Humboldt Current on the Chilean coasts, cause a pronounced temperature inversion at about 600 to 1,000 m asl with the formation of a blanket of high fog at the inversion lower boundary (◘ Fig. F-37).
 The thickness of the high fog is about 300 m and depends on the cooling from below.
 Inland, the temperature increases so that the fog cover dissipates about 50-70 km inland.
 The vegetation has adapted well to these ecological conditions.
 In the fog desert area (◘ Fig. F-38), a rich small-leaved succulent flora occurs.
 Outside the fog zone, where periodic summer precipitation intervenes, a stem succulent flora tends to dominate (► Fig. F-38).

 ◘ Fig. F-34 In the Karoo, an exceedingly exotic-looking leaf succulent formation of the Knersvlakte (a with Oophytum nanum) has developed on the weathered white quartzite veins from various Mesembryanthemum species and other genera of the Aizoaceae ("Living Stones"), etc. Some examples: b: Mesembryanthemum crystallinum; c: Malephora purporeo-crocea (Aizoaceae); d: Drosanthemum diversifolium; e: Argyroderma delaetii; f: Mesembryanthemum nodiflorum (Aizoaceae) (photos: Rafiqpoor).